Crochet Summer Top With Lace Sleeves: A Stylish DIY Project

 Gauge

-18sts x 20 rows = 4 inches of sc and dc alternate stitches
+18 stitches x 20 rows = 4 inches of single crochet and double crochet alternate stitches.

 Size and Measurement (Inches)